 Founded in 1999, INOX leisure forms part of the INOX group which is over 90 years old.
 The company, similar to PVR, is one of India’s largest multiplex operators.
 The company operates 658 screens in over 68 cities.

 They have also partnered with IMAX to further upgrade their technology to further enhance their user experience.
 Over the next 5-7 years the company plans to add around 75-85 screens every year.

-Its profits however dipped to 15 cr in 2020 and further extended to a loss of 337 cr in 2021 due to the pandemic.
-The company maintains a low debt-equity ratio of 0.11.
-The promoters hold a 43.63% stake in the company which has reduced from 43.63% over the last year.
-The company has a low debt with a debt-equity ratio of 0.11.
+Its profits however dipped to 15 cr in 2020 and further extended to a loss of Rs.
+239 cr in 2022 due to the pandemic.
+The company has a debt-equity ratio of 4.26.
+The promoters hold a 44.04% stake in the company which has increased from 44.04% over the last quarter.

 List Of All the companies in Indian Entertainment media Industry